 • EXIT LEVEL OUTCOMES

-7. Perform relevant Quality Assurance and Quality Control procedures to ensure that processes remain within designated limits.
+3.Report and assess results obtained from analyses and calculations and perform relevant Quality 4.
+Assurance and Quality Control procedures to ensure processes remain within designated limits.

-8. Use interpersonal and communication skills to facilitate team work in the working environment.
+4.Utilise computer skills relevant to the chemical laboratory and use interpersonal and communication skills to facilitate teamwork in the working environment.

-9. Ensure that all assigned work is performed in compliance with relevant occupational health, safety, and environmental laws, legislation and regulations; established policies and procedures; and in accordance with ethical principles.
+5.Perform all assigned work in compliance with relevant occupational health, safety, and environmental laws, legislation, and regulations; adhere to established policies and procedures; uphold ethical principles and apply problem-solving skills to issues in the work environment.

 ASSOCIATED ASSESSMENT CRITERIA